thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 #### bytesToHex

-Converts the list of integer values, where each integer represents single byte, to the hex string.
+Converts the list of integer values, where each integer represents a single byte, to the hex string.

 **Syntax:**